rishijatania/Twitter-App/README.md

 The deployment scripts would create 2 worker nodes within AWS EKS cluster automated using Terraform scripts.
 All routing is managed internally by Service Names, so no IP's needs to be edited.

+## Features

+Application Features – Twitter

+1. Token based authentication for user Sign in and Sign up
+2. Web application where user can tweet and see the recent tweet from other users who they follow.
+3. Tweets include photo, username, tweet body, comments and likes on a particular post.
+4. User can comment and like the tweet and view tweets posted by others
+5. Ability to delete offensive tweets before any user can see them
+6. All the tweets are store to the backend database, which will help the user find their past tweets.
+7. Ability to deploy front-end as a PWA so that it can run on devices
+8. Redis queue for caching requests.
+9. React and material UI for frontend development

+Application Deployment

+1. Terraform to provision infrastructure
+2. Kubernetes cluster on AWS
+3. Monitoring using Prometheus
+4. Continuous Integration to Docker Hub (A new image is created and deployed to docker hub) using Github Actions
+5. Deploy app on cloud with a single command (automation)
+6. Grafana Dashboard for visualization

 ## Infrastructure:

 The project is deployed on Kubernetes cluster and has the following components: